 “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?
 How can you say to your brother, ‘Let me take the speck out of your eye,’ when all the time there is a plank in your own eye?
 You hypocrite, first take the plank out of your own eye.
 And then you will see clearly to remove the speck from your brother’s eye.”

 I have “stuff” that I do that irritates.
 And my spouse has “stuff.”
-But hopefully, we will find ways to work through it all, so that we can live together in peaceable ways, to the glory of God.
+But hopefully, we will find ways to work through it all in godly ways, so that we can live together in peaceable ways, to the glory of God.

-Don’t turn a blind eye to your own faults.
-And when it comes to our spouse’s shortcomings, freely give what God has freely given you.
+And please don’t turn a blind eye to your own faults.
+When it comes to our spouse’s shortcomings, freely give what God has freely given you.
 He freely gives forgiveness, forbearance, and grace.
+Keep in mind something that Dr Gay Chapman wrote:

 “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 Bear with each other.
 And forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity.”
 (Colossians 3:12-14)